iubenda/iubenda-cookie-class/README.md

 These operations take place in accordance with the rules explained in [this guide](https://www.iubenda.com/en/help/posts/1229).
 We suggest that you consult the posts relating to the alteration of script, img and iframe tags.

-As a last step the script invokes the `get_converted_page()` of the Page object and returns the page modified in such a way that no cookie will be generated.

 ## Additional Help and docs

 * [Full Cookie Solution Documentation](https://www.iubenda.com/en/help/1205-technical-documentation-for-the-cookie-law-solution-banner-cookie-policy-and-consent-management)